Skip to main content

 Wood-burning stoves have grown hugely in popularity in recent years, but so has regulation around the types of stoves allowed and the types of firewood you can buy.

 The roaring flames of a wood burning stove offer undeniable cosy warmth.
-With gas and electric bills on a seemingly constant upward trajectory, they’re also becoming an economically appealing alternative heating proposition – at least until you fall foul of a fine!
+With gas and electric bills on a seemingly constant upward trajectory, they’re also becoming an economically appealing alternative heating proposition – but not if you fall foul of a fine!

 Many large villages, towns, and cities fall under ‘smoke control areas’.
-In these areas, if you burn wood fuel in an appliance that is not approved by Defra, you could be fined up to £1,000.
+In these areas, you must burn authorised/certified wood fuel in a Defra-approved appliance, or you could be fined up to a maximum £1,000.

 Defra-approved appliances are also referred to as ‘exempt’ or ‘smoke exempt’ (SE) appliances.
 These approved stoves produce a cleaner burn because they give better control of airflow and are designed to never completely close – the wood fuel is less likely to smoulder as it is never starved completely of air.